modin-project/modin/docs/usage_guide/advanced_usage/index.rst

 ------------------

-Modin logging offers users greater insight into their queries by logging internal Modin API calls, partition metadata, and profiling system memory.
-When Modin logging is enabled (default disabled), log files are written to a local `.modin` directory at the same directory level as the notebook/script used to run Modin.
+Modin logging offers users greater insight into their queries by logging internal Modin API calls, partition metadata, and system memory.
+Logging is disabled by default, but when it is enabled, log files are written to a local `.modin` directory at the same directory level as the notebook/script used to run Modin.
 See our :doc:`Logging with Modin documentation <modin_logging>` for usage information.

 .. _`blog post`: https://medium.com/riselab/why-every-data-scientist-using-pandas-needs-modin-bringing-sql-to-dataframes-3b216b29a7c0